Search results for:

 Domain Name Servers, or DNS, is the internet's guide to finding and connecting one source with another.
 DNS is the computer directory that turns human identifiable names (domain names like yourdomain.com) into Internet Protocol (IP) addresses necessary (a series of numbers separated by periods) to be read by computers.

-Several root servers across the world help your Internet Service Provider point to the appropriate name servers for your domain name.
-This allows your website visitors to visit your domain name without memorizing the IP address associated with your web hosting account by just typing in your domain name and is very similar to using a phone book to find someone’s phone number.
+Several root servers worldwide help your Internet Service Provider point to the appropriate name servers for your domain name.
+This allows your website visitors to visit your domain name without memorizing the IP address associated with your web hosting account by just typing in your domain name and is very similar to using a phone book to find someone's phone number.

 The top-level domain is the suffix portion of the domain behind the dot.
 For example, .com, .net, .org, .gov and .edu.
-These TLDs are managed by various groups, decided upon by the Internet Corporations for Assigned Names and Numbers (ICANN) and distribute them through registrars.
+These TLDs are managed by various groups, decided upon by the Internet Corporations for Assigned Names and Numbers (ICANN), and distribute through registrars.

-The domain owner determines the host by assigning the computer or server that users will access through the domain.
+The domain owner determines the host by assigning the computer or server to access the domain.
 Domains take on many forms, but the most common are example.com (bare) and www.example.com (host definition).
-As long as the names are unique the hosts can be arbitrary.
+As long as the names are unique, the hosts can be arbitrary.

-A subdomain is the the wording prefix that comes before the main domain.
+A subdomain is the wording prefix that comes before the main domain.
 For example, subdomain.mydomain.com.
-Subdomains can be used to section off certain parts of a website and have its own setup.
-For example, you could have your main website on mydomain.com and on subdomain.mydomain.com you could have WordPress setup for a blog.
+Subdomains can be used to section off certain parts of a website and have their own setup.
+For example, you could have your main website on mydomain.com, and on subdomain.mydomain.com, you could have WordPress set up for a blog.

 A zone file represents the DNS zone where a domain resides.
 DNS zones are specific areas that are sectioned off within the domain name system (DNS).
 The zone file is a text file in the BIND format that provides records for that domain zone.
 It can be handy for many things.
 For example, you can use it to make backing up domain records easier or to fully migrate your zone to another server.